 My bin hasn't been emptied

-You are now able to complete an on-line form to report your bin has not been emptied.
+You are now able to complete an online form to Report a bin that has not been emptied.

-- you have the correct collection day and your bin was out by 6.15am - use check when my bins are emptied, enter your postcode and house name/number and your bin collection information will be displayed.
+- you have the correct collection day and your bin was out by 6.15am - use our Find my nearest service, enter your postcode into the 'Search for a location' box and select your address.
+Your bin collection information will be displayed.

 - the collection day has not changed because of a public holiday